davidelambert/OnboardUser/README.md

     - Install any other modules necessary for custom tenant actions

 1. Navigate to the _Automation Accounts => \[Automation Account name\] => Identity_ tab
-    - Enable the system assigned managed identity for the account
+    - Ensure that the Status of the system assigned managed identity for the account is set to "On"
     - Click the _Azure role assignments_ button and enable the following Azure RBAC role assignments for the resource group to which the Automation Account belongs:
         - Virtual Machine Contributor
         - Automation Contributor